Foreclosure Defense Attorney Miami | Diaz Law Florida

 Short sales are another form of foreclosure defense.
 A short sale is the sale of real estate in which the proceeds will fall short of the debts secured by the liens against the property.

 For example, John owes $315,000 to his mortgage lender.
 Sadly, John can no longer afford his mortgage payments and does not qualify for a loan modification.
 Therefore, John sells his property for less than what he owes (ei. $250,000).
-Sure the mortgage lender takes a loss, in this case a $65,000 loss but its less risky than the next scenario.
+Sure the mortgage lender takes a loss, in this case a $65,000 loss but it is less risky than the next scenario.

-In the next scenario the bank does not approve the short sale and John hires Linares Law to defend his foreclosure through other means.
+In the next scenario the bank does not approve the short sale and John hires Diaz Law to defend his foreclosure through other means.
 In the mean time the mortgage lender is paying taxes and insurance on the property.

 Lets assume taxes and insurance total $800 per month, plus Johns mortgage payments are $2100 per month.
 This means that the lender is taking a loss of $2,900 per month.
 Lets say foreclosure takes 16 months for the mortgage lender to complete and sell the property.
 (16 times $2900=$46,400).